If I Could See the World (Through the Eyes of a Child): Background

 In 1957, Patsy Cline had her only major hit of the decade with the song "Walkin' After Midnight".
 The single became a major country hit and crossed over onto the pop charts where it was also successful.
-In the single releases that followed, Cline would cut a mixture of musical styles, ranging from traditional country, Rockabilly and Traditional pop.
+In the single releases that followed, Cline would cut a mixture of musical styles, ranging from traditional country, rockabilly and traditional pop.
 "If I Could See the World (Through the Eyes of a Child)" was cut in a Nashville Sound arrangement and was composed by Sammy Masters, Richard Pope and Tex Satterwhite.
 Music executive Bill McCall believed the song could be a follow-up hit to "Walkin' After Midnight" and had Cline cut the song on December 13, 1957.
 Biographer Ellis Nassour commented that Cline may have cut the song because she was about to deliver her first-born child.
-The song was recorded at the Decca Records studio, located in Nashville, Tennessee.
+The song was recorded at Bradley Studios in Nashville, Tennessee.
 The session was produced by Owen Bradley.